Russian PM arrives in China for talks with Xi, business forum - ExBulletin

 Mishustin will then travel to Beijing, where he will meet Xi and Premier Li Qiang, Russian state media TASS reported.

-China and Russia have intensified economic cooperation and diplomatic contacts in recent years, with their strategic partnership only getting closer since the invasion of Ukraine.
+China and Russia have in recent years intensified their economic cooperation and diplomatic contacts, as their strategic partnership has grown closer since the invasion of Ukraine.

 While China says it is a neutral party in this war, it has refused to condemn Russia for the invasion.